gorogaron/agrolytics-tools/README.md

 Run **create_dataset.sh** to automatically create and augment dataset for the training scripts.
 Modify parameters inside the shell script.

-Run the following on AWS:
+Run the following on AWS to be able to run the .sh script:
 <pre>
+conda activate tensorflow_p36
 conda install tqdm
 pip install albumentations
 pip install --upgrade scikit-image